It's your right

 “Get a finger prick test”

-Testing for hepatitis C is changing.
+Testing for hepatitis C is so much better now.
 If you are worried about being tested for hep C because getting blood taken is hard, then talk to a peer or nurse about different options.
+It's possible you will not need a full blood 'draw'.
 They are there to support you.
 It’s Your Right.

 Finger prick testing is now available in some places.
-It is easy to do, and you can find out your result quickly.
-In some places, it is under an hour.
-You can get tested at sexual health clinics, doctor’s clinics, and some drug and alcohol services, needle and syringe programs (NSPs) and Aboriginal Medical Services.
+It is easy to do, and you can find out your result quickly usually, in less than an hour.
+You can get tested at lots of health and community services such as sexual health clinics, doctor’s clinics, and some drug and alcohol services, needle and syringe programs (NSPs) and Aboriginal Medical Services.

 Talk with your local support location to see where you can get tested and if they have finger prick testing.